yosymfony/spress-plugin-dataloader/README.md

 ## Data loader plugins for Spress

-Loads data located at `_data/` folder of your site.
+Loads data located at `./src/data/` folder of your site.
+This plugin requires Spress 2.x.

 ### How to install?